Welcome to BIO1130 -

 study it in depth.
 Once we are done that we'll examine

 the history of Biodiversity from the Big Bang to today.

-There will be some major updates and I hope to keep a
+There will be some minor adjustments and updates and I hope to keep a

 week or two ahead so that various resources will be